oneapi-src/oneAPI-samples/DirectProgramming/DPC++/GraphTraversal/bitonic-sort/README.md

 ## Key Implementation Details

 The basic DPC++ implementation explained in the code includes device selector, buffer, accessor, kernel, and command g roups.
-Unified Shared Memory (USM) is used for data management.
+Unified Shared Memory (USM) and Buffer Object are used for data management.

 ## License
 This code sample is licensed under MIT license